Jericho, Vermont: Demographics

+Economy

+As of 2019, over two thirds of Jericho residents work within Chittenden County, with 18% working in Burlington and 7.6% in Jericho itself.
+17% of residents work from home.
+81% of workers commute to work by car, including 7.7% who carpool.
+Less than 1% commute by public transportation.

+There are 97 registered businesses in Jericho as of 2022, with average gross sales of just over $500,000.

+Transportation

+Two state highways pass through Jericho: VT-15 and VT-117.
+Green Mountain Transit bus route 36 formerly passed through Jericho, until its closure in 2025.

+Approximately 53% of Jericho's 64 miles of town-maintained roadways are gravel, with the remaining 47% being paved.

+Villeneuve Field (VT72) is a private civil airport located in Jericho.

 Education

 Schools fall under the umbrella of the Mount Mansfield Modified Union School District.
 Local school includes Jericho Elementary School serving from kindergarten through fourth grade.
 Browns River Middle School teaches grades five through eight.
 There is one high school in Jericho—Mount Mansfield Union High School—which serves students from Jericho, Underhill, Richmond, Huntington, and Bolton.

 Students from Mount Mansfield Union High School are allowed to apply to a vocational school for their junior and senior years.
 They can apply to either The Center for Technology, Essex (CTE), or the Burlington Technical Center (BTC).
 CTE is located in Essex Junction and is part of the larger Essex High School (EHS).

 MMU has 814 students enrolled as of 2018, making it the eighth most enrolled school in Vermont.

 On November 4, 2014, the communities of Bolton, Jericho, Richmond, Underhill ID and Underhill Town voted to form the Mount Mansfield Modified Union School District also known as the MMMUSD.
 On June 6, 2019, MMUUSD voted to also include the town of Huntington.
 This school district serves and governs the current town school districts of Bolton (Smilie Memorial School), Huntington (Brewster Pierce Memorial Elementary), Jericho (Jericho Elementary), Richmond (Richmond Elementary), and Underhill (Underhill Central School), Mt Mansfield Union School District (Browns River Middle, Camels Hump Middle and Mt.
 Mansfield Union High Schools) in grades Pre-K through 12.